primes-gmbh/redmine_wikiapproval/README.md

 Usage
 ------------
-Anywhere, ideally on top, on a wiki page include the macro {{wikiapproval}} to display the approved state of the page or page revision.
+Anywhere, ideally on top, on a wiki page include the macro {{approvepage}} to display the approved state of the page or page revision.

 When saving changes to a wiki page add a comment text starting with the word "Freigegeben:" to the comment to approve a page.